kshramt/trial_kshramt/ZaliapinBen-Zion2013/README.md

-Implementation of the transformation method of Zaliapin and Ben-Zion (2013, JGR).
+An implementation of the transformation method of Zaliapin and Ben-Zion (2013, JGR).

 This code implements an O(N√N) algorithm and thus is applicable to large catalogs.
 Here are some numbers: